 Turkey is home to spectacular beaches, archaeological marvels, and popular island destinations.
 The country enjoys a long sailing season from April until November with the hottest months being July and August.
 There are several airports in Turkey, with most holiday goers arriving in Istanbul, Ankara, Antalya, Izmir, Bodrum, and Dalaman.
 The local currency is the Turkish lira.

 Turkey's 8,400 kilometre coastline makes it a haven for sailing, while its cultural heritage, historic charm and stunning beauty add even more reasons to the list of why you should be sailing in Turkey.
-When you charter a yacht in Turkey, you can access countless pristine beaches, incredible diving spots, historic ruins, and ancient sites located along the coast.
+When you book your saliling holiday Turkey, you can access countless pristine beaches, incredible diving spots, historic ruins, and ancient sites located along the coast.
 And while surely there is nothing better than gazing out to the dazzling sea while sailing along the Turkish Riviera, visiting some of Turkey’s coastal restaurants and bars is a must.

-Another experience not to miss when you charter a yacht in Turkey is the Pamukkale thermal baths, which draw people from all over the world.
+Another experience not to miss when you go on a sailing trip in Turkey is the Pamukkale thermal baths, which draw people from all over the world.
 Located in the Denizli Province of southwestern Turkey, Pamukalle, meaning ‘cotton castle’ in Turkish, contains stunning natural hot springs that tourists can bathe in all year round.

-A gulet charter in Turkey is one of the best ways to explore the country and its spectacular coastline at your own leisurely pace.
+A sailing holiday on a gulet in Turkey is one of the best ways to explore the country and its spectacular coastline at your own leisurely pace.
 Bodrum, Dalaman, Marmaris Fethiye and Göcek are just some of the popular sailing destinations in Turkey.
 Whatever location you choose, you can look forward to a memorable holiday.
-Choose between a traditional gulet, luxurious motor yacht or spacious catamaran from one of hundreds of charter yachts we offer in Turkey.
+Choose between a traditional gulet, luxurious motor yacht or spacious catamaran from one of hundreds of charter boats we offer in Turkey.

 For water sports enthusiasts sail to Hidayet Bay.
 The waters in this area are crystal clear and perfect for swimming and snorkelling.
 Once on land, chill out at Gemiler Beach or visit the ancient city of Kayaköy.
 A sailing holiday in Turkey also gives you the opportunity to dive among the sunken ruins of Kekova, bathe in the most turquoise Mediterranean waters and swim with sea turtles in Cirali.